 We do this through:

-- Gathering and sharing resources to oppose systems of racism and support racial justice in our community
+• Gathering and sharing resources to oppose white supremacy and support racial justice in our community

-CU-SURJ recognizes accountability to people of color as a core principle central to the work for racial justice and transformative change.
+CU- SURJ recognizes accountability to BIPOC (Black, Indigenous, People of Color) as a core principle central to the work for racial justice and transformative change.

 - Calling People In, Not Out